aliwinter/git-merge-conflict-resolve/README.md

     $ git push
     ```

-2. checkout out a new branch and make a change `file.txt`.
+2. Checkout out a new branch off of master and make a change to the `file.txt` that is different than the change made in step 1, but on the same line.

+    i.e.
     ```BASH
+    $ git checkout master
-    $ git checkout
+    $ git checkout -B change-b
+    $ git push --set-upstream origin change-b
     $ cat file.txt
     one
     two